 One cause of technical variation in Next-Generation Sequencing (NGS) studies is amplification bias.
-Fragmented cDNA is subjected to amplification via polymerase chain reaction (PCR) in all NGS applications (Margulies et al., 2005; Mardis, 2008; Bennet, 2004).
+Fragmented cDNA is subjected to amplification via polymerase chain reaction (PCR; Saiki et al. (1988)) in all NGS applications (Margulies et al., 2005; Mardis, 2008; Bennet, 2004).
 The amplification process is not perfect, and reads can suffer from amplification bias (Chepelev et al., 2009).
 This means that there may be extra copies of certain reads, perhaps tens of thousands of extra copies.
 The typical statistical procedure to correct for this bias is to ignore any duplicate reads by limiting the number of reads starting at the same base to be 1 read.
-This censoring procedure, herein referred to as "Censoring," ignores the possibility of natural read duplication (multiple copies of the same read which is not due to amplification bias), and thus underestimates true read count.
-For example, in the human liver samples analyzed by Marioni et al. (2008), 10-15% of the genic bases exhibited duplication, accounting for approximately 30% of the observed reads.
+This censoring procedure, herein referred to as "censoring," ignores the possibility of natural read duplication (multiple copies of the same read which is not due to amplification bias), and thus underestimates true read count.
+For example, in the human liver samples analyzed by (Marioni et al., 2008), 10-15% of the genic bases exhibited duplication, accounting for approximately 30% of the observed reads.
 While approximately only 1% of the bases exhibited more than 10 duplicated reads, the number of reads starting at these bases comprised approximately 10% of the total reads.
 The prevalence of duplicated reads in these samples illustrates the need for statistical methods that are able to correct for amplification bias without needlessly censoring natural duplication.

-The effects of Censoring on gene expression depend primarily on gene length and rate of transcription.
-Under Censoring, at most only one read is considered to originate from each nucleotide in a gene.
+The effects of censoring on gene expression depend primarily on gene length and rate of transcription.
+Under censoring, at most only one read is considered to originate from each nucleotide in a gene.
 This artificially limits the estimate of gene expression to values less than or equal to gene length.
-Assuming that the sonication process randomly fractionates the mRNA, the expected occurrence of natural read duplication decreases as gene length increases for a given level of gene expression.
-Thus, the effects of Censoring decrease as gene length increases.
-Conversely, for a given gene, the effects of Censoring are more pronounced when gene transcription increases or when the total number of reads increases.
+Assuming that the sonication process truly randomly fractionates the mRNA, the expected occurrence of natural read duplication decreases as gene length increases for a given level of gene expression.
+Thus, the effects of censoring decrease as gene length increases.
+Conversely, for a given gene, the effects of censoring are more pronounced when gene transcription increases or when the total number of reads increases.
 In these cases, the sensitivity to detect differences between genes of short length is typically lower than that for longer genes when reads are censored.
 This length bias can be dramatically reduced when natural read duplication is allowed since the dependence on gene length is mitigated.

 We present a novel approach to correct for amplification bias while allowing for natural duplication.
 The proposed method, Robust Adjustment of Sequence Tag Abundance (RASTA), accurately estimates true tag abundance by separating legitimate reads from incorrectly amplified reads through a novel application of hierarchical clustering.
 Further, it sets appropriate thresholds for the amplified reads through a novel application of the zero-truncated Poisson distribution.
 The impact of properly accounting for amplification bias using RASTA when testing for differential gene expression testing, both in terms of power and ranking of results, are investigated.
+While RASTA was developed and investigated for gene expression, the method is general enough to be applied to DNA methylation and histone modification studies as well.